verona-hub/weather-app/README.md

 - [ ] fix process.env for development and production (hide Api key to back end ?)
 - [ ] fix after aborting a search and making a new one, the new search is buggy
+- [ ] fix click outside of modal to leave modal on
 - [x] ~~fix Modal cannot cancel the fetching once started~~
 - [x] ~~fix detect click outside of modal~~
 - [x] ~~fix scroll into view after a search is made~~